heikki-featured-circle

 “Heikki was known to all as a deep thinker whose light shone brightly,” said Michael Raith, associate professor at Simon.
 “Among scholars, his contributions to organizational economics and applied microeconomic theory will continue to be influential.
 No less important, here at Simon we will remember Heikki as an excellent teacher, a dedicated and generous colleague, and a great friend.”

-In addition to his academic pursuits, friends remember Dr. Rantakari’s passions for painting, playing the guitar, and following baseball.
+In addition to his academic pursuits, friends remember Rantakari’s passions for painting, playing the guitar, and following baseball.
 He is survived by his wife, Noelle, and many family members including his mother, a younger sister, and extended family in Finland

 In remembrance, we honor Heikki’s contributions to the academic world and the indelible mark he left on Simon Business School.
 His memory will forever be cherished by all who had the privilege of knowing him.